Miniontoby/DmxOscServer/README.md

 from DmxOscServer import DmxOscServer, Fixture server = DmxOscServer() server.add_fixtures(
-    Fixture(0, 0, 3, my_rgb_handler), # Register a 3 channel Fixture at address 0 of universe 0
+    Fixture(0, 0, 3, my_rgb_handler), # Register a 3 channel not array based Fixture at address 0 of universe 0
-    Fixture(0, 3, 3, my_rgb_handler), # Register a 3 channel Fixture at address 3 of universe 0
+    Fixture(0, 3, 3, my_rgb_handler, True), # Register a 3 channel array based Fixture at address 3 of universe 0
 )
 ```